 Here are a few fertilizer recommendations for your Purple Anthurium:

 - Florikan 16-5-11 NPK MAX 180 Day Timed Release Fertilizer.

 - Indoor Plant Food by E Z-GRO 15-30-15 (P.T.)

 You may also feed your Anthurium plant using the organic materials listed below:

-- Eggshells: Boiling eggshells in water and then rinsing Anthurium provides calcium to the plant.
+- Eggshells: Boiling eggshells in water and rinsing Anthurium provides calcium to the plant.
 Calcium is necessary for the development of a solid cellular structure.
 Similarly, you may also smash the eggshells and place them straight in the potting mix while repotting.

 - Chicken/Fish Bone: Phosphorus is abundant in fish and chicken bones, which are excellent supplies for your Anthurium.
 In a blender, you may crush the chicken or fishbone.
-You can also cook the bones, break them into tiny pieces, and spread them in your fertilizer.
+You can also cook the bones, break them into tiny pieces, and spread them in fertilizer.